jonahgluck/logger/README.md

 Colors supported: black, red, green, yellow, blue, magenta, cyan, and white

 Font styling supported: bold, underline, blink, background, hidden, dim

+Have a feature request?
+Feel free to open an issue or submit a pull request.